dancer1325/prometheus-website/docs/concepts/metric_types.md

       * == **count** of events / have been observed
       * 's behavior == [counter's behavior](#counter)
         * == ALWAYS 1! 👀monotonically increasing👀
+  * uses
+    * measure events
+    * ALTERNATIVE to histograms
+      * recommendation
+        * ⚠️if it's possible -> use histograms⚠️
+  * vs histograms
+    * cheaper
+    * lose MORE data
   * [MORE](../practices/histograms)

 * Client libraries / support summaries